asarazan/grublish/README.md

 ### Before you begin
 1. Sign up and create your package at https://bintray.com
 2. **Make sure** your library module in Android Studio matches the name of your artifact.
-You may have to rename your root project to do this.
+This is critical.
 3. Cry for a while.
 4. Gather yourself and then check out the [Sample Project](https://github.com/Levelmoney/grublish/tree/master/grublish-sample) a look.